-At a large, vibrant place like Rutgers where options abound, it’s important to sometimes step back, contemplate your path, and be clear on how you want to move yourself forward.
-As you chart your course, be assured that wise guides and helping hands are ready with support.
+At a large, vibrant place like Rutgers where options abound, it’s important to sometimes step back and contemplate your path forward.
+As you chart your undergraduate course, take advantage of the general academic advising and specialized academic support Rutgers offers.
+Visit centers that offer guidance in coursework and careers as you move toward your graduation goals.
 Help is always given at Rutgers to those who ask for it.
 So ask.

 Help in Life

 Sometimes other aspects of life encroach on the life of the mind.
 If issues outside of the classroom are making it difficult for you to concentrate or focus, get some help.
 Visit one of our counseling centers or contact the dean of students office.

 The Office of the Ombudsperson for Students serves as a final backstop for students with complex or difficult issues related to the university.

 Once you’ve decided to attend Rutgers University–New Brunswick, you’ll be receiving a bit of mail, including invitations to attend academic planning and advising sessions with your school’s advisement deans, take some placement tests, and participate in New Student Orientation to get comfortable with the academic and social world of Rutgers.

 Undergraduates, you can stop in at your school’s academic offices for advisement—and we strongly suggest you do—as soon as you start your first semester and as you continue at Rutgers.